deep1900/PNC_Assesments/README.txt

 Day 4:
-1. Excercise 2 functionalities are done.
+1. Excercise 2 functionalities are started mainly aggregated service.
-2. Excercise 3 started and also using restTemplate approach to finish the excercise.
 3. by the end of the day I will be reading more of the Documentation.